-- The APP entity's identity and contact details (APP 5.2(a)) - Facts and circumstances of collection (APP 5.2(b)) - If collection is required or authorised by law (APP 5.2(c)) - The purpose of collection (APP 5.2(d)) - Consequences for the individual if (APP 5.2(e)) personal information is not collected - Other APP entities, bodies or persons to which the personal information is usually disclosed (APP 5.2(f)) - Information about access and correction in the entity's Privacy Policy (APP 5.2(g))
+- The APP entity's identity and contact details (APP 5.2(a)) - Facts and circumstances of collection (APP 5.2(b)) - If collection is required or authorised by law (APP 5.2(c)) - The purpose of collection (APP 5.2(d)) - Consequences for the individual if (APP 5.2(e)) personal information is not collected - Other APP entities, bodies or persons to which the personal information is usually disclosed (APP 5.2(f))

-How the individual may complain about a breach of the APPs and how an entity will deal with such complaint (APP5.2(h)) Likely cross-border disclosure of personal information (APP 5.2(i)) When notification is to occur (APP 5.1) The requirement to notify applies to all personal information 'collected' about an individual, either directly from the individual or from a third party.
-1.e) Does this privacy statement provide information regarding the use and disclosure of an individual's personal information?
-Where the Applicant answers YES, the Accountability Agent must verify that the Applicant's Privacy Statement includes, if applicable, information regarding the use and disclosure of all personal information collected.
-Refer to question 8 for guidance on permissible uses of personal information.
-Where the Applicant answers NO and does not identify an applicable qualification, the Accountability Agent must inform the Applicant, that such information is required for compliance with this principle.
+Information about access and correction in the entity's Privacy Policy (APP 5.2(g)) How the individual may complain about a breach of the APPs and how an entity will deal with such complaint (APP5.2(h)) Likely cross-border disclosure of personal information (APP 5.2(i)) When notification is to occur (APP 5.1) The requirement to notify applies to all personal information 'collected' about an individual, either directly from the individual or from a third party.
+2. subject to the qualifications listed below, at the time of collection of personal information (whether directly or through the use of third parties acting on your behalf), do you provide notice that such information is being collected?
+Where the Applicant answers YES, the Accountability Agent must verify that the Applicant provides notice to individuals that their personal information is being (or, if not practicable, has been) collected and that the notice is reasonably available to individuals.
+Where the Applicant answers NO and does not identify an applicable qualification, the Accountability Agent must inform the Applicant that the notice that personal information is being collected is required for compliance with this principle.
 Where the Applicant identifies an applicable qualification, the Accountability Agent must verify whether the applicable qualification is justified.
-APP1 & APP 5 APP 1.4 contains a non-exhaustive list of information that an APP entity must include in its APP Privacy Policy: - the kinds of personal information collected and held by the entity (APP 1.4(a)) - how personal information is collected and held (APP 1.4(b)) - the purposes for which personal information is collected, held, used and disclosed (APP 1.4(c)) - how an individual may access their personal information and seek its correction (APP 1.4(d)) - how an individual may complain if the entity breaches - the APPs or any registered binding APP code, and how the complaint will be handled (APP 1.4(e)) - whether the entity is likely to disclose personal information to overseas recipients (APP 1.4(f)), and if so, the countries in which such recipients are likely to be located if it is practicable to specify those countries in the policy (APP 1.4(g)).
+APP5 requires an APP entity that collects personal information about an individual to take reasonable steps either to notify the individual of certain matters or to ensure the individual is aware of those matters.
+Reasonable steps must be taken at or before the time of collection.
+The matters to be included in a notification include: - The APP entity's identity and contact details (APP 5.2(a)) - Facts and circumstances of collection (APP 5.2(b)) - If collection is required or authorised by law (APP 5.2(c)) - The purpose of collection (APP 5.2(d))